waldner/Firefox-RunWith/README.md

 set line=Context: -%context%-, link: -%link%-, selection: -%selection%-, image: -%image%-, taburl: -%taburl%-, tabtitle: -%tabtitle%-

+if %context% == editable echo OUTPUT FOR EDITABLE FIELD

 notify-send.exe "SUMMARY" %line%

 ```

 Save [test_config.json](https://github.com/waldner/Firefox-RunWith/blob/master/test_config.json) (Linux) or [test_config_win.json](https://github.com/waldner/Firefox-RunWith/blob/master/test_config_win.json), and import it in RunWith configuration.

 After importing, save the configuration.

 Now go to a webpage, right-click on a link, selection or image (or on any point in the page), and you should see the corresponding RunWith menu entry.
-If you run it, you will see our test program being run and writing its output to `/tmp/output.txt` (or showing a notification popup, for notify-send).
+If you run it, you will see our test program being run and either writing its output to the editable focused field, the file `/tmp/output.txt`, or showing a notification popup, for notify-send.
 Of course this is just a silly example, but it demonstrates what can be accessed.

 ## Detailed explanation